The Horse Lurja: Africa

 In a Central African folktale collected by missionary Robert Hamill Nassau from the Mpongwe people with the title Leopard of the Fine Skin, in a town named Ra-Mborakinda, princess Ilâmbe demands to be married only to a man who has not any blemish on his skin.
 Her father, king Mborakinda, dislikes her behaviour, but lets her be.
 As such, many suitors have come to court her, and many have been spurned.
 Even animals begin to assume human shape to try to court her, until it is Leopard's turn.
-Leopard meets an old doctor named Ra-Marânge, who directs him to a sorcered named Ogula-ya-mpazya-vazya.
+Leopard meets an old doctor named Ra-Marânge, who directs him to a sorcerer named Ogula-ya-mpazya-vazya.
 The sorcerer prepares a medicine for Leopard and he becomes a human called Ogula-Njĕgâ.
 In human form, he goes to Ra-Mborakinda to court Ilâmbe, who falls in love with him since his body has not any spot or blemish.
 A marriage is arranged between them, but King Mborakinda, through his okove (a magic fetish), senses something evil regarding his daughter's marriage and pushes her aside for a talk: he gives her a key and tells her to unlock a house, where she will find two Kabala (magic horses) and she must choose the lame-looking one.
 Despite her questions, she obeys her father and takes the lame horse with her, along with a retinue of servants.
-On the road, Ogula-Njĕgâ, still feeling his animal instints despite being in human shape, tells his wife he go ahead of her; at a distance, he changes into a leopard, hunts some prey, then returns to his human wife as a human male.
+On the road, Ogula-Njĕgâ, still feeling his animal instincts despite being in human shape, tells his wife he go ahead of her; at a distance, he changes into a leopard, hunts some prey, then returns to his human wife as a human male.
 Some time later, the retinue arrives at Leopard's village, where all animals have transformed into humans by some magic.
 Princess Ilâmbe falls into a routine where she stays at home, while Ogula-Njĕgâ lies he has business in another town, turns into a leopard to hunt prey, then comes home.
-Time passes, and Ilâmbe wishes to have aa food-plantation and orders her servants to dig up the ground, but her servants start disappearing - her husband's doing.
+Time passes, and Ilâmbe wishes to have a food-plantation and orders her servants to dig up the ground, but her servants start disappearing - her husband's doing.
 After many disappearances, Ilâmbe begins to feel lonely and pets her Horse as a friend.
 The horse begins to speak in a human voice and tells her the servants have been devoured by her husband, and that, after her close maidservants vanish too, she will be the last.
 It happens as the horse described; the horse then advises Ilâmbe to prepare three gourds: one with ground-nuts, the second with gourd seeds and the third with water.
 The next day, Ogula-Njĕgâ's mother tells him she suspects something about his wife and the horse, but sleeps next to her.
 The following day, Ogula-Njĕgâ goes about his "business"; while he is away, Ilâmbe escapes with her Horse and the gourds.
 Ogula-Njĕgâ comes home and, noticing his wife's absence, turns into a leopard and rushes after her.
 The Horse senses the pursuit and orders Ilâmbe to throw the gourds behind them, one after the other: the Leopard eats the contents of the first two and the third breaks apart and creates a large stream between them.
 The Horse brings Ilâmbe to another village where only men may enter, and changes her gender to a male.
 Ilâmbe rides the Horse into the village and takes shelter with a youth, who begins to suspect the newcomer is a woman, not a man, so he sets tests to unmask their gender: to bathe in the river with the men.
 With the horse's magic, Ilâmbe truly becomes a man and avoids any discovery.
 Later, the Horse asks her to shoot him, cut up his flesh and burn it, then take his ashes and scatter them outside the village.
-Ilâmbe follows the horse's instructions: she turns back into a woman, and mounted on Horse.
+Ilâmbe follows the horse's instructions: she turns back into a woman, and appears mounted on Horse.
 They return to Ra-Mborakinda and Ilâmbe sees the error of her behaviour.